jkang98/Codex-Generated-Survey/README_SLATE.md

 | 2023 | [Multi-list interfaces for recommender systems: survey and future directions](https://doi.org/10.3389/fdata.2023.1239705) | Frontiers in Big Data | The most directly relevant survey for carousel and multi-list recommender interfaces. |
 | 2023 | [Deep Reinforcement Learning in Recommender Systems: A Survey and New Perspectives](https://doi.org/10.1016/j.knosys.2023.110335) | Knowledge-Based Systems | Broad RL-for-recommendation context, including long-term optimization beyond one-step prediction. |

+## Main Threads

+The taxonomy and tree above are indexes; this section is the synthesis.
+Six arcs run through the collection, and reading the survey along them is often more informative than reading it table by table.

+### 1. From greedy pointwise ranking to whole-slate generation

+The oldest and strongest arc treats the exposed list as a single object to be generated rather than a set of independently scored items.
+List-CVAE (2018) first generated complete slates with a conditional VAE; Seq2Slate (2018) made the construction sequential with a pointer network.
+An intermediate *permutation-wise* line — Exact-K (2019), PRS (2021), GRN (2021), and PIER (2023) — reframed reranking as selecting or generating a whole permutation that is then scored by a list-aware evaluator, bridging early slate generation and today's generative rerankers.
+The generative line then branches into RL (Generative Slate Recommendation with RL, 2023; Exploration and Regularization of the Latent Action Space, 2023), GFlowNets (Generative Flow Network for Listwise Recommendation, 2023), and diffusion (Discrete Conditional Diffusion, 2024; Diffusion Model for Slate Recommendation, 2024).
+By 2024-2026 the dominant industrial form is autoregressive / non-autoregressive generative reranking (NAR4Rec, 2024, and the Taobao / Meituan / Tencent / Kuaishou generative rerankers), and most recently LLM-as-reranker (One Pass, Any Order, 2026; Rich-Media Re-Ranker, 2026).

+### 2. A slate's value is not the sum of its items: long-term, list-level RL

+A second arc insists that the reward of a slate is more than the sum of per-item scores.
+SlateQ (2019) decomposed the long-term value of a slate into item-level values under an explicit user-choice model; Top-K Off-Policy Correction (2019) brought policy-gradient learning to a production top-k recommender.
+The Kuaishou line then pushes toward long horizons: request-level MDPs for retention (Reinforcing User Retention, 2023), future-impact decomposition (2024), retention through generative flow networks (2024), and value-function decomposition (2025).
+The recurring lesson is that clicks are a proxy, and the real objective is long-term user value over the whole list and session.

+### 3. Learning and evaluating from logged slate feedback

+Because users reveal only partial, position-biased feedback, a large body of work models the browsing process explicitly — cascade, position-based, and dependent-click models — and builds bandit or off-policy estimators on top.
+The bandit side runs from Cascading Bandits (2015) through combinatorial, contextual, non-stationary, and corruption-robust variants.
+The off-policy-evaluation side (most visibly the Saito / Kiyohara line) progresses from slate IPS (Off-policy Evaluation for Slate Recommendation, 2017) to doubly robust cascade estimators, learned slate abstractions, embedding-space behavior models, and deterministic-logging and long-term-value estimators (2024-2026).
+This is the deepest single thread in the collection and the one most tightly coupled to explicit user-behavior assumptions.

+### 4. Diversity and set quality

+A slate's worth depends on coverage, not just per-item relevance.
+Production DPP on YouTube (2018) and fast greedy MAP inference (2018) anchor the line; recent work adds adaptive quality-diversity trade-offs from post-exposure feedback (B-DivRec, 2026), causal deconfounding of co-purchase relations (Cadence, 2025), personalized DPP for the homepage (2025), and even carbon-aware re-ranking (2026).
+Intra-list diversity (ILD) recurs as the evaluation currency across these papers.

+### 5. Layout-aware presentation: carousels, multi-list, and whole pages

+Once the surface is two-dimensional, geometry matters.
+From the Netflix multi-row homepage (2015) and whole-page presentation optimization (2016), the carousel sub-line develops contextual-bandit personalization (2020), carousel-specific click models, and — most distinctively in 2024-2026 — eye-tracking datasets and analyses (RecGaze, 2025; Riding the Carousel, 2025) plus simulation-based carousel evaluation.
+The whole-page sub-line runs in parallel through page-wise RL (DeepPage, 2018), constrained widget ranking (Whole Page Optimization with Global Constraints, 2019), and recent LLM- and causal-driven whole-page optimization (2025-2026).

+### 6. The 2024-2026 inflection

+Three currents converge in the most recent work: (i) generative and LLM-based rerankers, world models, and judges (LLM-as-a-Judge world models, 2025, and the 2026 LLM-reranking cluster); (ii) the scientific study of carousel browsing through eye tracking and principled click-model design; and (iii) industrial-scale generative reranking deployed across Kuaishou, Meituan, Taobao, Tencent, Pinterest, Bilibili, and Baidu.
+Taken together, the field is shifting from "score, then sort" toward "generate, evaluate, and present the whole surface."

 ## Slate Construction: What to Recommend

 This branch asks how the system should build the final recommendation surface.